Apple Pay

 - Upload the

-file from the previous step and select Continue. - Select Download to get your payment processing certificate – a
+file from the previous step and select Continue. - Select Download to retrieve your payment processing certificate.
+The certificate file name is

 file.